takuseno/d3rlpy/docs/index.rst

 Unlike other RL libraries, the provided algorithms can achieve extremely powerful performance beyond the paper via several tweaks.

-These are the design principles of d3rlpy:

-* d3rlpy is desined for practical projects.
-* d3rlpy provides state-of-the-art techniques across RL researches to let everyone easily achieve an incredible performance.
-* d3rlpy provides scikit-learn-compatible APIs.

 .. toctree::
    :maxdepth: 2
    :caption: Tutorials